openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 .. code-block::

     otx-workspace
-    ├── outputs/
     ├── 20240403_134256/
         ├── csv/
         ├── checkpoints/
         |   └── epoch_*.pth
         ├── tensorboard/
         └── configs.yaml
     └── .latest
         └── train/
     ...

 The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 3 minutes.

-After that, we have the PyTorch object detection model trained with OpenVINO™ Training Extensions, which we can use for evaliation, export, optimization and deployment.
+After that, we have the PyTorch object detection model trained with OpenVINO™ Training Extensions, which we can use for evaluation, export, optimization and deployment.

 ***********
 Evaluation